michaelshxw/02-Advanced-CSS-Portfolio-Homework-Assignment/README.md

 [Screenshot 2](link.here)

-URL for completed product: [enter URL here]
+URL for completed product: https://michaelshxw.github.io/02-Advanced-CSS-Portfolio-Homework-Assignment/

 Feedback from last assignment: CSS consolidation and better description in README.md file.
 Answer question: what does this code do?